-It’s the job no one wants to do: dumping your RV’s tanks!
+Even if you're new to RVing, you've probably heard of dumping your holding tanks!
+It’s the job no one wants to do!
 Unfortunately, this job must be done, but here’s the good news: it doesn’t have to be a difficult or nasty affair.
 It can actually be quite easy.
-In this article, we will cover how to easily dump your black and gray tanks, as well as easily solving some of the issues you may face.
+In this article, we'll cover how to easily dump your black and gray tanks, as well as easily solving some of the issues you may face.

 Your black water tank is the “nasty” one—the tank everyone avoids dumping.
 But when following the right procedures and with a little practice, it’s not actually that difficult to dump your black tank.
 In fact, the entire process can take less than 15 minutes!